-The share of investments based on market value with an environmental objective aligned with the EU Taxonomy (by revenues) that generates a net positive contribution, through their core products and services, to one or more of the SDGs associated with environmental goals was 9.7% across the reference period.
-While the investment primarily targets environmental objectives, it may also at the same time target social objectives.
+The share of investments based on market value with an environmental objective aligned with the EU Taxonomy (by revenues) that generates a net positive contribution, through their core products and services, to one or more of the SDGs associated with environmental goals was 37.11% across the reference period.

-Issuers' Taxonomy-related data is modeled by a third-party data provider when company-reported data cannot be sourced from available company reports.
+Companies' Taxonomy-related data is modeled by a third-party data provider when company-reported data is not available.
 (Please see "Upright notice" above).

-- This represents 9.7% of total assets.
-Total assets include physical holdings, cash and cash equivalents. - Did the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy3?
+Did the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy5?